yetanotherco/aligned_layer/README.md

 ### Start operator

-To do the full process (register with EigenLayer, deposit into strategy and register with AligendLayer), run:
+To do the full process (register with EigenLayer, deposit into strategy and register with AlignedLayer), run:

 ```bash
 make operator-full-registration CONFIG_FILE=<path_to_config_file>